dev-010-010/my-profile/README.md

 * 💻 AI:I think that AI will change ther world.

 I want to be a programmar.
-I will be happy if I am the programmar about my interests.
+I will be happy if I become the programmar about my interests.